ewxrjk/mandy/README.md

 You can select at runtime the arithmetic type used to compute the images.

-`double` gives you about 53 bits of precision.  `long double` gives you 64 bits of precision.
-Both are floating point types and are (probably) directly supported by your hardware, so should be fast.
+`double` gives you about 53 bits of precision.
+It is usually directly supported by CPU hardware, so very fast.

+`simd` is the same data type as `double` but uses vector instructions if available, giving a 2x or 4x acceleration depending on platform.

+`long double` is very platform dependent.
+On x86 it gives you 64 bits of precision.
+On Arm it is more precise but also quite slow, due to lack of hardware support.

 `fixed64` gives you 56 bits of precision after the point.
-It has had some optimization effort but is nevertheless a bit slower than using 'double' on an x86-64 CPU.
+The x86 implementation is well optimized.

 `fixed128` gives you 96 bits of precision after the point.
-It's relatively slow.

-On x86-64 CPUs the fixed point types are implemented in hand-written assembly language.
-On other CPUs they are implemented in C and are likely to be very slow.
+The x86 implementation is well optimized.

+`fixed256` gives you 192 bits of precision after the point.
+The x86 and Arm implementations are somewhat optimized.

 ## Copyright